fsr/python-lessons/_exercises/oo-prog.md

 Add a class attribute to "C".
 Verify the instances you just created all have that same attribute.

-Modify it from one of the instances, verify it changes the value for all of them.
+Modify it from one of the instances.
+Now check the value from another instance.
+Does it change there? [^no]

+[^no]:
+  No. I doesn't change there.

 ### Step 6